 Do consider that if you’re in Saigon or Hanoi the airports can be quite busy, especially during peak travel hours.
 Travelers going to international destinations should note that procedures at immigration can vary wildly in how much time they take, so allow extra time for these possibilities.

 Trains are also available in Vietnam.
 An interesting fact: the world’s longest possible train ride goes from Saigon to Lisbon, Portugal.

-Train prices will be between the prices of buses and airplanes, and the comfort level and time spent traveling will be in between as well.
+Train prices are between the prices of buses and airplanes, and the comfort level and time spent traveling is in between as well.
 For heavy or late sleepers, do note that on night trains the locals will get up very early, possibly as early as 5 am.
 However, trains, in general, are far more comfortable than buses and allow for a more relaxed way to travel.
 In some areas, the trains pass through some truly beautiful spots.